jamiefolsom/arbotopia/_posts/2019-04-16-2013-boston-christmas-bird-count-jamaica-plain-sector.md

 Three male Ring-necked ducks.
 Note the prominent ring pattern on their bills.
 Photo: Bob Mayer

 While we were counting the more common waterfowl, the six Common Mergansers suddenly took flight.
-I wonder where they will next show up?
+I wonder where they will show up  next?

 The rest of the day- another four hours- was spent looking for land birds.
 We divided into smaller groups and everyone searched intently.
 Nonetheless the overall numbers and species diversity was below average for a Boston count.
 Our group had lots of European Starlings, American Robins, and some of the commoner sparrows were ticked off as well.
 We had five woodpecker species, mostly Downy Woodpeckers: